Koushik-Madhavan/ComparativeAnalysis/README.md

 Results and Insights

-Different models are tested to find the most accurate predictor.
+1.Multiple models are tested to determine which provides the highest accuracy.

-Accuracy and other evaluation metrics are used for comparison.
+2.Key insights are drawn from evaluating model performance.

-The best-performing model can be further refined for real-world applications.
+3.The most effective model can be further optimized for practical applications.

-Future Scope
+Future Enhancements

-Integrating deep learning models for better performance
+1.Integrating deep learning models for improved accuracy.

-Deploying the model as a web or mobile application
+2.Deploying the model as a web or mobile application.

-Enhancing dataset features for improved accuracy
+3.Expanding dataset features for better predictive performance.